-On New Year’s, Putin slams West for hypocrisy, aggression
+Ukraine conflict casts shadow on Russia as it enters 2023

 “For years, the Western elites hypocritically assured all of us of their peaceful intentions, including the resolution of the most difficult conflict in the Donbas,” Putin said.

-Western countries have imposed wide sanctions against Russia and many foreign companies pulled out of the country or froze operations after Russia sent in troops.
+Western countries have imposed wide sanctions against Russia, and many foreign companies pulled out of the country or froze operations after Moscow sent troops into Ukraine.

 “This year, a real sanctions war was declared on us.
 Those who started it expected the complete destruction of our industry, finances, and transport.
 This did not happen, because together we created a reliable margin of safety,” Putin said.